Quality Standard

 OpenClaw

-OpenClaw skills ship with validated manifests and imperative playbooks that reference real tools by name.
-The platform loads them at startup and routes calls correctly — because the skill was built for how OpenClaw actually works.
+OpenClaw skills ship as validated SKILL.md files with frontmatter and imperative instructions that reference real tools by name.
+The platform loads them cleanly because the skill is built for how OpenClaw actually works.

 The standard